Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | Safety

 Day 11: Back to Juneau on a catamaran through the Inside Passage.

 After an early breakfast we will catch an Alaska Fjordlines catamaran from Skagway to Juneau, where the Alaska Volunteer Trip ends.
 We expect to arrive in Juneau by noon, but if you plan on flying home that day, it is best not to schedule a flight before 1:00 P.M., because our boat will slow to enjoy any wildlife sightings!
 Volunteers wishing to stay longer in Juneau should make their own reservations at local hotels.
-Breakfast and lunch included.
+Breakfast included.

 Notes on Itinerary